 - Request an ambulance dial 999 and be ready with the information below.
 Speak slowly and clearly and be ready to repeat information if asked. - 1.
 The school's telephone number: 01925 763234 - 2.
 Your name: - 3.
 Your location: Glazebury C.E Warrington Road, Warrington WA3 5LZ - 4.
 Provide the exact location of the patient within the school - 5.
 Provide the name of the child and a brief description of their symptoms - 6.
-Inform ambulance control of the best entrance to use and state that the crew will be met and taken to the patient. (le: Hurst Lane and not gates on Warrington Road) - Ask office staff to open relevant gates for entry and guide ambulance crew to patient. - Contact the parents to inform them of the situation - A member of staff should stay with the pupil until the parent/carer arrives.
-If a parent/carer does not arrive before the pupil is transported to hospital, a member of staff should accompany the child in the ambulance.
+Inform ambulance control of the best entrance to use and state that the crew will be met and taken to the patient. (i.e. Hurst Lane and not gates on Warrington Road) - Ask office staff to open relevant gates for entry and guide ambulance crew to patient. - Member of school staff to stand on Warrington Road to guide ambulance to carpark. - Contact the parents to inform them of the situation - A member of staff should stay with the pupil until the parent/carer arrives.
+If a parent/carer does not arrive before the pupil is transported to hospital, a member of

-Please note an emergency Defibrillator is housed in the main corridor outside the hall.
+Please note an emergency defibrillator is housed in the main corridor outside the hall.